M3wP/Monopoly/C64/readme.md

 ## Known Issues

-* Pasting the clipboard into WinVICE causes all kinds of problems including data corruption and crashes.
-It is definitely a WinVICE bug because my code never sees it happen.
+* Pasting the clipboard in VICE causes all kinds of problems including data corruption and crashes.
+It is definitely a VICE issue because my code never sees it happen.
+Don't paste in VICE!
 * There seems to be an odd race condition which will, on occasion, cause the game to not update correctly and hang at launch.
 It only happens once in a hundred times when loading on VICE (and perhaps a real C64)